woeywayes/Joey_Hayes_TEST/sample-visual-essay.md

 # Bencao Gangmu

-_Bencao Gangmu_ (English: Compendium of  Materia Medica) is a phamacopeia of Chinese medicinal knowledge, written by Li Shizhen (1518-1593) during the Ming Dynasty (1368-1644).[^2]  The phamacopeia also includes international materials brought to China via European trade.[^3]
+_Bencao Gangmu_ (English: Compendium of  Materia Medica) is a phamacopeia of Chinese medicinal knowledge, written by Li Shizhen (1518-1593) during the Ming Dynasty (1368-1644).[^2]  The pharmacopeia also includes international materials brought to China via European trade.[^3]
+<param ve-entity eid="Q816658"> <!-- Bencao Gangmu -->
 <param ve-image
        label="Bencao Gangmu"
        description="Pages in the pharmacopeia: Bencao Gangmu"